HackYourFuture-CPH/program/courses/foundation/web-architecture-101/session-plan.md

 - "Updates the page without refreshing"
 - "Sends emails to users"

-Work in small groups and present your categorization to the class.
+Work in small groups and present your categorization to the team.

 ### API Design